 Global filters are a powerful tool to analyze your data.
 As compared to local filters that you can invoke in each manager, global filters have an effect on the entire project.

-Currently, all groups can be set as global filter.
+All groups, documents and codes can be set as global filter.

 Document groups as global filter affect the list of documents and quotations.
 Thus, the list of quotations shown in the quotation manager or as results of queries is reduced to those documents that are in the filter.